FactorioCalc/FactorioCalc/docs/guide.rst

 producing electronic circuits, there is a single machine with an unbounded throttle of 1.82.

-Unbounded throttles can be removed by using the `finalize` method of a box.
+Unbounded throttles can be removed by using the `~Box.finalize` method of a box.
 For example::

   >> circuits = circuits0.finalize().factory